 You can be fined up to €300 for dropping litter from the hire car.
 You can be fined for having radar detection equipment in the hire vehicle regardless of whether it’s in use or not.
 You are not allowed to use dashboard cameras.

 If you are caught speeding by a fixed camera in a hire car, the hire car supplier will be sent the ticket.
 This cost will be reimbursed from you along with an additional administration fee.

 What should I do if I have an accident or breakdown?

 Free orange emergency SOS telephones are positioned every 3 to 5km.
 To use an emergency telephone, press the SOS button and wait for a reply.

 There are a number of toll roads throughout Portugal.
-Whilst some toll booths are staffed, there are a growing number of electronic booths that can cause problems for tourists as the electronic system relies on drivers having a Portuguese bank account.
+Whilst some toll booths are staffed, there are a growing number of electronic booths that can cause problems for tourists.

-To make things easier, more and more hire cars are now fitted with transponders (alternatively these are often hired out by the rental car supplier).
+To make things easier, most car rental providers allow you to reserve a transponder for the duration of your hire.
 If your supplier doesn’t provide you with a transponder, they will usually recommend the best solution.
 The alternative options are:

-- You can purchase an automatic toll device from some motorway service stations and Via Verde shops (visit www.viaverde.pt for more information).
+- Purchase an automatic toll device from a motorway service station or Via Verde shop (visit www.viaverde.pt for more information).
 You must return the device prior to leaving Portugal.

-- You can also purchase pre-paid toll passes from the Post Office.
+- Purchase pre-paid toll passes from the Post Office.